Last updated: February 2, 2026

 1. What Is a Guaranteed Investment Fund (GIF)?

-The guaranteed funds meaning comes from its main feature: a capital guarantee.
-This contract promises that the investor (or their beneficiaries) will receive at least 75% to 100% of their initial investment back (GetSmarterAboutMoney.ca, 2023).
+The defining feature of a Guaranteed Investment Fund is its capital guarantee This contract promises that the investor (or their beneficiaries) will receive at least 75% to 100% of their initial investment back (GetSmarterAboutMoney.ca, 2023).
 This guarantee applies only upon the contract’s maturity date (often 10-15 years) or upon the investor’s death, even if the underlying market investments have lost value.

-Functionally, the money is invested in “segregated funds” that look and feel like mutual funds, but with the added insurance protection.
+Functionally, the money is invested in underlying funds that look and feel like mutual funds, but with the added insurance wrapper.
 The primary goal is capital protection, making it an investment vehicle for conservative investors who want market exposure but fear losing their initial investment.

 2. How Guaranteed Investment Funds Work